Contact Sales

 Some universities have been using their own versions of social prescribing models to improve student mental health and wellbeing.
 Helen Rowland, the Associate Director of the University of Southampton's Student Support, explained in the latest Times Higher Education Webinar how they have co-designed student hubs for every campus at the University of Southampton to create better facilities to seek support.
 They made sure all their student hubs did not look clinical to allow students to feel comfortable.

 In order to make it easier for students to contact support workers, they have also streamlined their communications so there is constantly one central phone number and email address to help students get the support they need.
-Students using these student hubs then have the opportunity to work with their coordinators and wellbeing practionners to get the help they need and the support which matters to them.
+Students using these student hubs then have the opportunity to work with their coordinators and wellbeing practitioners to get the help they need and the support which matters to them.

 To understand the pros and cons of a variety of methods being used currently to improve student mental health in universities, download our social prescribing in university guide today.